darrenks/atlas/README.md

 Since we have seen how to foldr, we can use it to get the nth state or last state.
 Just foldr, taking the first element where index=n.
 We do need an `if` statement to do that, which Atlas has, but `if` could have been done as follows.
 Let's call our condition `c` which is a True if non empty and False if empty.
 And we want `a` if True and `b` if False.
 We can then write:

-    head ((a ()) const c) | b
+    head ((a ()) const c)  pad  b

 It works by replacing `c` with `a` if non empty, appending `b` and then taking the first.
 If `c` was empty then the result is `b` otherwise it is `a`.

 Example:

-    "true"; const "" | "false" head
+    "true"; const ""  pad  "false" head
-    "true"; const "asdf" | "false" head
+    "true"; const "asdf"  pad  "false" head
     ──────────────────────────────────
     false
     true

 `&` isn't necessary either, it can be done by just appending something and taking the head, care will be needed to convert to a matching type since lists must be homogeneous in Atlas.

-Now it may seem a little silly that we were trying to define a built in for `last` and `if` and we ended up using a new builtin, pad (`|`), which is kinda similar to cons.
+Now it may seem a little silly that we were trying to define a built in for `last` and `if` and we ended up using a new builtin, pad (` pad `), which is kinda similar to cons.
 But it is actually possible to do this without pad if Atlas was a little bit smarter about calculating greatest fixed points - which I have a plan to do soon and elaborate on.
 Then the whole language could be built from just a few builtins, something to append (as opposed to cons), something to put things inside a list (e.g. `1 -> [1]`), and head/tail.

 That's four ops.
 It is possible to reduce this by combining append and single into 1 function.
 E.g. `"as" X "df"` appends and puts in a list, giving `["asdf"]`.
 If you wanted to just put one thing in a list, just append an empty list.
 If you wanted to just append, then just take the head.
 Empty list can be created by tailing a list of size 1, which is what our `X` function creates.
 No atoms need to be defined in the language, we could pass `X` a circular definition so long as we don't access the value. `tail a X a=a` would then be the empty list.
 The way Atlas' type system works this would have type Nil which can become any type.